Eco Church at St Andrew's

 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has.”
 Margaret Mead

-The project will be launched at the Harvest festival service at St Andrew's at 9.45 am on Sunday 6th October and an open meeting for those interested in becoming involved will take place the following Thursday 10th October at 7pm in church - come along to speakers from other eco-churches and find out how you could make a difference through this project.
+The project was launched at the Harvest festival service at St Andrew's on 6th October and an open meeting for those interested on 10th October.

 The project is being co-ordinated by Sophi Berridge, who can be contacted on 07967 220498